 Whether you choose a duffle bag or backpack for your training needs it comes down to preference.
 Do you want something that you can easily throw everything inside or you do you want something with compartments to allow you better organization?

 I use a training backpack for my equipment because I travel on a motorbike and need something that I can wear on my back.
 The backpacks also have a lot of extra small storage compartments that allow you to place your keys, wallet in a place easily accessible.

-It is important to choose something that offers you the space you that you need as well as durability.
-As I mentioned before, if your bag can’t hold all your training equipment than you might as well carry around two bags, which is a pain in the ass.
+It is important to choose something that offers you the space you need.
+If your bag can’t hold all your training equipment than you might as well carry around two bags, which is a pain in the ass.
 Opt of a bigger bag than you think you might need — you’ll end up with more gear as time passes and the extra space will come in handy.

 If money is the biggest thing you are worried about then you should go with a duffle bag.
 They tend to be cheaper than the backpacks and provide lots of storage space.

 The best bags, I feel, in terms of flexibility are the backpacks that convert into duffle bags.
 However, these bags are usually more expensive, heavier and more bulky than a pure backpack, and are not structurally as strong as pure duffle bag.
 When converted up into a duffle bag, the extra area (several of these converted bags have mesh extensions) are not as strong as the rest of the bag (which is nylon).

 As such, any gear may get scratched or be exposed to outside elements (like moisture, rain, etc).
 For this reason, if you plan to have your bag outside for long periods, travel in rainy weather with the bag, or do long-haul flights, it’s best to use a PURE duffle bag rather than the hybrid bag converted to a duffle bag.